xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 ## Mixing MongoRepository and MongoTemplate

 Like any other Spring Data framework, Spring Data MongoDB provides MongoRepository for CRUD operations.
-Although saveAll() allows us to do bulk insert in an ideal situation (please seee the following code snippet), this method will upsert the items one by one if the primary key field ( annotated with @ID ) of any item is not null.
+Although saveAll() allows us to do bulk insert in an ideal situation (please see the following code snippet), this method will upsert the items one by one if the primary key field ( annotated with @ID ) of any item is not null.
 This causes significant performance downgrade.
 As a result, in our project we decided to implement bulk upsert using MongoTemplate and to implement other CRUD